 Whether you suffer from a long-standing sports injury or have joint issues that flare up in the cold weather, a simple massage tool may be all it takes to ease the pain and loosen up those muscles.

-The best massage tools to buy today
+Best massage tools to buy right now

 This is one of the best massage tools for athletes and avid gym-goers.
 It’s recommended by physical therapists and coaches for avoiding sports injuries, so If you’re a cardio fiend but always forget to stretch, then the Trigger Point GRID Foam Roller is an essential piece of equipment that will ensure you don’t damage your muscles.
 It fits in most gym bags nicely, so there’s no excuse not to use it.